GraphBLAS/SuiteSparseSessions/Session5/README.md

 - JIT kernels always named `GB_jit_kernel` in their .so files
 - Pre-JIT kernels have unique names matching their specialization
 - Both use the same template code with different macro definitions

-**Key Quote:**
-> "When I'm compiling at runtime, but graph blast build time for the library, this is not defined.
-And so I'm going to rename this kernel with its name, which is GB jit reduce 0cf 1f 0 8 2.
-Its name will match its file name, which makes sense."
-[01:52:00]

 **Timestamp:** [01:51:27]